Knocker

 - durable ingress before success

-- async processing later in the same process
+- async processing later through Honker-backed queue state

-- Explicit minimal pruning for handled, ignored, and orphan-delivery rows
+- Prune handled, ignored, and orphan-delivery rows explicitly when you choose.

-Section titled “Product boundary”Knocker owns durable webhook receipt storage and later event processing on the same SQLite file.
+Section titled “What’s Not Here”Knocker owns durable webhook receipt storage and later event processing on the same SQLite file.
 It does not try to be:

 - a hosted webhook relay